Last Updated on

 A potent herb native to the Mediterranean, rosemary has been used for centuries to season food, as a medicine, and even as an ornamental plant.

-Rosemary grows as a woody little shrub, similar to thyme, but with longer needle like leaves, and thicker stems.
+Rosemary grows as little shrub, with long needle like leaves, and a thick woody stem.

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
 For more information please read my affiliate disclosure.